Presentation at NSW Judicial Commission (40 mins)

 *Article attached to Call to Action

-Fraser, H. (in press).
+Fraser, H. (2018).
 Thirty years is long enough: It’s time to create a process that ensures covert recordings used as evidence in court are interpreted reliably and fairly.
-Journal of Judicial Administration.
-May 2018
+Journal of Judicial Administration NOW OFFICIALLY PUBLISHED

 Other background materials